 Supply chains are vital to any business and, as trade is increasingly global, they’re becoming more complex and difficult to manage.
 Opaque practices, a lack of transparency, and an increasing number of third parties create ample opportunities for fraud, human error, inefficiencies, and greater costs.
 Moreover, in an era in which global corporations must behave in a more environmentally responsible way, supply chains make up 90% of their carbon footprints.
 As enterprises around the world scramble to address this problem, the number of blockchain supply chain use cases is growing.

-Thanks to its innate qualities of transparency, immutability, decentralization, and automation, using blockchain in supply chain management has huge potential.
+Thanks to its innate qualities of transparency, immutability, decentralisation, and automation, using blockchain in supply chain management has huge potential.
 In fact, many of the world’s largest companies are actively incorporating blockchain use cases for supply chain management, including Walmart, Ford, UPS, and FedEx.
 They’re using blockchain to achieve greater visibility into the origin and movement of goods, to eliminate the need for additional parties, to bring down costs, address fraud, and create supplier ecosystems to give them better oversight of the entire supply chain.

 Since all transactions can be instantly viewed on a shared immutable ledger that cannot be tampered with or changed, blockchain can foster greater trust and accountability between suppliers.
-And, thanks to its decentralized design, blockchain offers a much more secure solution to data storage as it eliminates the single points of failure that make centralized servers vulnerable to attack.
+And, thanks to its decentralised design, blockchain offers a much more secure solution to data storage as it eliminates the single points of failure that make centralised servers vulnerable to attack.
 With all this in mind, let’s take a look at some of the top ways that companies are using blockchain in supply chain management.

 1. Track and Trace